-Grant funds may supplement financial assistance provided through other State, federal, or private programs, but it may not supplant other funding sources.
+Funds may supplement financial assistance provided through other State, federal, or private programs, but it may not supplant other funding sources.
 While matching funds are not required, Grantees are encouraged to make a contribution in order to maximize the amount of energy savings achieved through the project.
 Matching funds may include:

 - 1) Cash

 - 2) In-kind services

 - 3) Equipment, labor, or materials

-- 4) EmPOWER Maryland energy efficiency utility incentives
+- 4) Energy efficiency utility incentives